Bazvand Rural District

 Bazvand Rural District (دهستان بازوند) is in the Central District of Rumeshkan County, Lorestan province, Iran.
 Its capital is the village of Khirdarar.

 History

 There is a Bronze Age mound in the district, that is registered as a national monument.

 In 2013, Rumeshkan District was separated from Kuhdasht County in the establishment of Rumeshkan County, and Bazvand Rural District was created in the new Central District.

 Demographics

 Population

 At the time of the 2016 National Census, the rural district's population was 8,114 in 2,327 households.
 The most populous of its six villages was Khirdarar, with 1,757 people.

 Economy

 The area is primarily agricultural, with herding and cereal crops.
 Water is from wells.
 The villagers also produce handicrafts which bring in additional income.

-Villages

-The rural district has eight villages: